hunterthesavage/job_application_agent/README.md

 This project is currently **experimental**.

 It is usable and actively tested, but:
-- the workflow is still evolving
+- The workflow is still evolving
 - AI-assisted behaviors may change between releases
 - legacy Google Sheets tooling is optional and not part of the main local-first setup path